MicrosoftDocs/office-365-management-api/office-365-management-api/AipDiscover.md

 ProductVersion | String | Version of the AIP client.
 ProtectionOwner | String | Rights Management owner in UPN format.
 ProtectionType | String | The type of protection that was used for the data (Template, Custom, etc.)
 RecordType | Double | The type of operation indicated by the record.
-93 represents an AiPDiscover record.
+93 represents an AipDiscover record.
 Scope | Double | 0 represents that the event was created by a hosted O365 service.
 1 represents that the event was created by an on-premises server.
 SensitiveInfoTypeData | String | The sensitive information types that have been discovered within the data.
 SensitivityLabelId | GUID | The current MIP sensitivity label GUID.
 Use cmdlt Get-Label to get the full values of the GUID.